ICAST 2004: Bass Industry Trends & New

 Biosonix

-them running for cover before we even get a cast off.
-Biosonix
+our sounds send them running for cover before we even get a cast

-sound technology plays back recordings of actual sounds of
+off.
+Biosonix sound technology plays back recordings of actual

-aggressive feeding behavior.
-I also feel that sounds of
+stimulate more aggressive feeding behavior.
+I also feel that

-distressed prey and feeding gamefish may mask, cancel out or
+sounds of distressed prey and feeding gamefish may mask, cancel

-cause fish to overcome their avoidance of our own sounds.
-Have
+out or cause fish to overcome their avoidance of our own sounds.

-you ever tried to approach a school of non-feeding fish?
-Often
+Have you ever tried to approach a school of non-feeding fish?

-times, you can't.
-They'll be gone before you get into casting
+Often times, you can't.
+They'll be gone before you get into

-distance.
-But when prey are distressed, gamefish are feeding, you
+casting distance.
+But when prey are distressed, gamefish are

-can pull into the midst of the melee at wide open throttle - and
+feeding, you can pull into the midst of the melee at wide open

-they won't care.
-So that's why I say sounds of feeding and
+throttle - and they won't care.
+So that's why I say sounds of

-fleeing prey can be a mask, a cover-up for our own clumsy
+feeding and fleeing prey can be a mask, a cover-up for our own

 The original research and development team for Biosonix